gerbless/react-tutorial/object-oriented-programming/readme.md

 One good way to do object inheritance is via Object composition(like GoF recommend us).
 Due to Javascript ability to do dynamic object extension in runtime.

+These technique has some alias:

+- Concatenative inheritance, aka mixins
+- Composition

 ````javascript